-Detail Amount Pupil premium funding allocation this academic year £52,758 Recovery premium funding allocation this academic year £5220 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year £57,978 If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year
+Detail Amount Pupil premium funding allocation this academic year £59,794 Pupil premium funding carried forward from previous years £0 Total budget for this academic year £59,794

 Part A: Pupil premium strategy plan

 Statement of intent

 At Quinton Church Primary School, we are committed to ensuring our disadvantaged pupils receive teaching which is at least good in every lesson and intervention takes place when necessary.
 Pupil premium makes up 18% of the school population (23.8% National) and funding is used to ensure pupils receive quality first teaching, additional support and are provided with as many opportunities as possible to enhance their learning and to enable them to live life in all its fullness.